CaledoniaProject/ConkyConfig/readme.md

 ---
 I don't provide much details, as the scripting is fairly to understand, issue a bug report if you find any difficulities.

+The mpd cover fetcher script requires an image when there's no cover picture available, you may find mine in images/nocover.png

 Screenshot
 ---